01th/01th/README.md

 - 👋 Hi everyone, I like to write code
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java,
 -    I’m currently use Linux
+-

 <!---
 01th/01th is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.